 There would be less time for students to do their homework, eat and spend time with their families if they are commuting longer, she said.

 Ashby students are also at a disadvantage because there are fewer of them, Donald said.
+With restructuring, the kids would be less likely to know other students from their town when they get to middle school.

 Another Ashby parent, June McNeil, has three children attending the elementary school and Hawthorne Brook.